benitoss/ColorLight_FPGA_boards/README.md

 # ColorLight_FPGA_boards
-Update IceStudio (Windows version) to support ColorLight 5A-75X, i5 and ICeSugar Pro FPGA boards.
+IceStudio already supports ColorLight 5A-75X, i5 and ICeSugar Pro FPGA boards in in Windows, Mac and Linux versions.

-The procedure of Mac and Linux IceStudio version is similar, but they require of OpenFPGALoader version for each SO.
-You can get the OpenFPGALoader compiled binary version from [here](https://github.com/YosysHQ/fpga-toolchain/releases/tag/nightly-20210418)

 ## New supported boards in IceStudio and Apio